-Nettle: I noticed your Altar is also structured in four (five) stages.
+Alexander: I noticed your Altar is also structured in four (five) stages.
 One for each of the worlds Aatziluth, Briah, Yetzirah, Aassiah and also analog to the four elements… but we are already deep into the cabala here…

 Frater Ipafs: That’s a keen observation.
 It isn’t uncommon for my altars to deviate a bit depending on the specific workings I’m doing, but yes–that is their typical structure.
 This is due to so much of my work involving the direct invocation of the Spheres of the Sephiroth for spiritual growth.
 Sometimes, If I’m transparent enough to post them, it can be seen that I’ve switched the order around–this usually suggests I’ve been directly invoking god forms.

-Nettle: Regarding your Instagram – Your Instagram account is maybe the most original and illustrative one when it comes to ceremonial magick.
+Alexander: Regarding your Instagram – Your Instagram account is maybe the most original and illustrative one when it comes to ceremonial magick.
 How come you started it?